 22) Sesame Ginger Meatballs

-These people are skilled at simultaneously eating three with one hand.
-You can eat them with rice, put them in lettuce wraps, or take them out of the container as a little surprise treat.
-If you are concerned that the mixture might be too sweet, consider using less honey or brown sugar.
-Keep in mind that you can always add additional sweetness afterwards.
-I include steamed broccoli because it adds a somewhat wholesome feel to the whole dish.
+These people can eat three with one hand!
+You can eat them with rice, leave them in the container, and eat them as a surprise treat, or wrap them in lettuce.
+If you think the mixture will be too sweet, use less honey or brown sugar.
+You can always add more sweetener if you want.
+I added steamed broccoli because it adds more of a wholesome feel to the whole dish.

 23) Veggie Lasagna

-When roasted, the veggies make vegetable lasagna hearty enough that no one will miss the meat.
-The dish’s richness is balanced by spinach, and squash contributes sweetness and thickness.
-If you plan to bring meals frequently and wish to prevent “meat fatigue,” then this is also a great choice.
+Roasted veggies make the veggie lasagna so delicious and filling that no one will even care that there’s no meat in it!
+The richness of the dish is perfectly balanced by the spinach, while the roasted squash adds sweetness and thickness to the dish.
+If you want to bring meals often and want to make sure you don’t get “meat fatigued” this dish is a great option.
 I’ve even had this experience with dads who say they ‘don’t do veggie dinners’ (until they do).

 24) Egg Casserole